Adrian Moore (German actor)

-Adrian Benjamin Moore (born 1 January 1996), is a German child actor.
+Adrian Benjamin Moore (born 1 January 1996) is a German former child actor.

 Career

 Moore's first roles were minor characters in German drama's Storno (2002) and Im Schwitzkasten (2005).
 His breakthrough role came in 2011 when he played Joost Bornstedt in dramatic football film Lessons of a Dream, where he earned a nomination for the best performance in an international feature film in 'Leading Young Performer' category at the 33rd Young Artist Awards.